doubleunion/arooo/README.md

 Write specs!
 Yay!
 Especially for anything involving authorization walls.

+Run `rake db:test:prepare` after you pull or make any changes to the app, generally

 Make sure `bundle exec rspec` passes before pushing your changes.

 ## Populate development database

 To add a bunch of users to your dev database, you can use `bundle exec rake populate:users`.
 They will have random states.

+If your user is not an admin (eg, your state is applicant), change it by using the state machine (controlling user states, which defines which state transitions are valid)
+`u.make_applicant!`, `u.make_member!`,` u.make_key_member!`
+... these will work if it's a valid transition.
+But if you want to bypass an invalid state transition error, for instance to transition a user directly from applicant to key member, you can do u.update_attribute(:state, 'key_member')

 ## TODO